 - Medical injury caused by stitches and infections

 - Missed diagnosis of placental abruption

-Our service, putting you in contact with one of our expert panel members, is free and you are not obliged to take the advice the solicitor gives you, or to progress your claim any further if you do not wish.
+We specialise in putting you in contact with an expert birth injury solicitor, and our service is free of charge.
+You are under no obligation to take the advice your solicitor gives you, and you don’t need to progress your claim any further if you don’t want to.